apache/drill/_docs/interfaces/odbc-linux/010-installing-the-driver-on-linux.md

 ---
-title: "Installing the MapR Drill ODBC Driver on Linux"
+title: "Installing the Driver on Linux"
-parent: "Using the MapR ODBC Driver on Linux and Mac OS X"
+parent: "Using ODBC on Linux and Mac OS X"
 ---
 Install the MapR Drill ODBC Driver on the machine from which you connect to the Drill service.
 You can install the 32- or 64-bit driver on Linux.
 Install